 What is your initial reaction to an outburst of emotions from an angry customer?
 Frustration?
 Confusion?
 An urge to talk back?
-Whatever your unfiltered emotion is it is not the right way to deal with a difficult customer.
-In order to properly handle an angry client, you should follow a strategy that would subdue a customer’s frustration.
+Whatever your unfiltered emotion is, it is not the right way to deal with a difficult customer.
+To know how to deal with difficult customers, you should follow a strategy that would subdue a customer’s frustration.

 Customer service is a complex concept that encompasses many different methods aimed at satisfying customers and ensuring their experience is excellent.
-The industry standards dictate rules such as the customer is always right, identify and anticipate needs, never argue with a customer and many more.
+The industry standards dictate rules such as the customer is always right, identifying and anticipating needs, never arguing with a customer and many more.
 Such responsibilities require a great level of patience and the ability to build engaging conversations with clients.

 In this article, we’d like to unravel the question of how to handle a difficult customer – something that every customer service employee should know.
 Here are 7 steps to take when getting a call from a frustrated client.